Edmonton-Public-Library/notices/Readme.md

 make # Fires the default rule: 'production'.
      # Copies all the required files to the production server
      # and renames 'Makefile.remote' to 'Makefile' on the remote server.
+     # To test ssh to the production server and type the following.
+make test
+make test_pdf
 ```

 # Customer Notices